ajitsrawat/COUNTER/commands_readMe.txt

 4) to edit configmap
 	kubectl edit configmap test-config

 Pls. note: on edit of configmap, this will be reflected in volume also (after few second delay)

-asas
+asdf